Are you looking for ways to grow your business faster?

 The problem with that is that 90% of visitors who are interested in what you sell, leave your site and never end up buying.

-Wouldn’t it be great if you could specifically advertise to these 90% who are already familiar with your brand and products?
+Wouldn’t it be great if you could specifically advertise to the 90% who are already familiar with your brand and products?

 That’s what remarketing is.
 You put a pixel on your website that tracks who visits.
-If they don’t end up buying something, you can use that tracking information to show them targeted ads on a PPC network (Adwords, Facebook, etc.).
+If they don’t end up buying something, you can use that tracking information to show them targeted ads on a PPC network (Google Ads, Facebook, etc.).

 And, when I say targeted, I mean it.
 If you had a sales page about coffee tables, you could target visitors to that page who didn’t buy with ads about coffee tables.